 A lot of anglers opt to use an 8 or 9 weight rod as these two weights are the most versatile and can cover a wider range of eventualities.

-If it is your first time trying fly fishing then there are a selection of combinations on Amazon for less than 100 dollars, it may be worth considering if you are not sure if it is for you or not.
+If it is your first time trying fly fishing then there are a selection of inexpensive combinations on Amazon, it may be worth considering if you are not sure if it is for you or not.
 Check them out here.

 If you are looking to upscale though and get a stronger rod than your trout gear.
 We have had great success pocket hopping and castings to the edge of reed beds with this rod.
 The Maxi catch range have served us well, as we tried on to see if we liked the idea, however have never felt the need to upscale.
 The offer bundles and combinations with a reel as well, although not for cassette types.
 Just remember to get a rod weight of 8 or 9.
 You don’t want to be under powered for pike.

-With Fly fishing there is ALWAYS the option to upscale, so probably better to buy to try before spending 1000 dollars on a Orvis Rod!
+With Fly fishing there is ALWAYS the option to upscale, so probably better to buy to try before spending big bucks on a Orvis Rod!

 What Reel To Use Fly Fishing for Pike?